libevent/libevent/README.md

 ## CMake (Windows)

-(Note that autoconf is currently the most mature and supported build enviroment for libevent; the cmake instructions here are new and experimental, though they _should_ be solid.
+(Note that autoconf is currently the most mature and supported build environment for libevent; the cmake instructions here are new and experimental, though they _should_ be solid.
 We hope that cmake will still be supported in future versions of Libevent, and will try to make sure that happens.)